 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

-Local reactions such as induration, swelling and reddening have been reported more often than systemic reactions.
-In a comparative trial in normal volunteers, Dreesen et al. (3, 24) described their experience with RabAvert (rabies vaccine) compared to a HDCV rabies vaccine.
-Nineteen subjects received RabAvert (rabies vaccine) and 20 received HDCV.
-The most commonly reported adverse reaction was pain at the injection site, reported in 45% of the HDCV group, and 34% of the RabAvert (rabies vaccine) group.
+Local reactions such as induration, swelling, and reddening have been reported more often than systemic reactions.
+In a comparative trial in normal volunteers, Dreesen et al.4 described their experience with RabAvert compared with an HDCV rabies vaccine.
+Nineteen subjects received RabAvert and 20 received HDCV.
+The most commonly reported adverse reaction was pain at the injection site, reported in 45% of the HDCV group and 34% of the group receiving RabAvert.
 Localized lymphadenopathy was reported in about 15% of each group.
-The most common systemic reactions were malaise (15% RabAvert (rabies vaccine) group vs. 25% HDCV group), headache (10% RabAvert (rabies vaccine) group vs. 20% HDCV group), and dizziness (15% RabAvert (rabies vaccine) group vs. 10% HDCV group).
-In a recent study in the USA (4), 83 subjects received RabAvert (rabies vaccine) and 82 received HDCV.
-Again, the most common adverse reaction was pain at the injection site in 80% in the HDCV group and 84% in the RabAvert (rabies vaccine) group.
-The most common systemic reactions were headache (52% RabAvert (rabies vaccine) group vs. 45% HDCV group), myalgia (53% RabAvert (rabies vaccine) group vs. 38% HDCV group) and malaise (20% RabAvert (rabies vaccine) group vs. 17% HDCV group).
-None of the adverse events was serious, almost all adverse events were of mild or moderate intensity.
+The most common systemic reactions were malaise (15% RabAvert vs. 25% HDCV), headache (10% RabAvert vs. 20% HDCV), and dizziness (15% RabAvert vs. 10% HDCV).
+In a recent study in the US5, 83 subjects received RabAvert and 82 received HDCV.
+Again, the most common adverse reaction was pain at the injection site in 80% in the HDCV group and 84% in the group receiving RabAvert.
+The most common systemic reactions were headache (52% RabAvert vs. 45% HDCV), myalgia (53% RabAvert vs. 38% HDCV), and malaise (20% RabAvert vs. 17% HDCV).
+None of the adverse events were serious; almost all adverse events were of mild or moderate intensity.
 Statistically significant differences between vaccination groups were not found.
 Both vaccines were generally well tolerated.

-Uncommonly observed adverse events include temperatures above 38°C (100°F), swollen lymph nodes, and gastrointestinal complaints.
-In rare cases, patients have experienced severe headache, fatigue, circulatory reactions, sweating, chills, monoarthritis and allergic reactions; transient paresthesias and one case of suspected urticaria pigmentosa have also been reported.
+Uncommonly observed adverse events include temperatures above 38°C (100°F), swollen lymph nodes, pain in limbs, and gastrointestinal complaints.
+In rare cases, patients have experienced severe headache, fatigue, circulatory reactions, sweating, chills, monoarthritis, and allergic reactions; transient paresthesias and 1 case of suspected urticaria pigmentosa have also been reported.

 Once initiated, rabies prophylaxis should not be interrupted or discontinued because of local or mild systemic adverse reactions to rabies vaccine.
 Usually such reactions can be successfully managed with anti-inflammatory and antipyretic agents.

-Adverse events should be reported by the health care provider or patient to the US Department of Health and Human Services (DHHS) Vaccine Adverse Event Reporting System (VAERS).
-Report forms and information about reporting requirements or completion of the form can be obtained from VAERS by calling the toll-free number 1-800-822-7967 (26).
-In the USA, such events can be reported to the Professional Services Department, Chiron Corporation: phone: 1-888-CHIRON-7.
+Adverse events should be reported by the healthcare provider or patient to the US Department of Health and Human Services (DHHS) Vaccine Adverse Event Reporting System (VAERS).
+Report forms and information about reporting requirements or completion of the form can be obtained from VAERS by calling the toll-free number 1-800-822-7967.1 In the US, such events can be reported to GlaxoSmithKline: phone: 1-888-825-5249.